 I’m Rachel S. Gross, an environmental and cultural historian of the modern U.S., a Carson Fellow at the Rachel Carson Center in Munich, and a Postdoctoral Teaching, Research, and Mentoring Fellow at the Davidson Honors College of the University of Montana.

 For my doctoral research, I wrote about the history of outdoor clothing and gear in the U.S. from the Civil War to the present.
-The project was directed by William Cronon in the Department of History at the University of Wisconsin-Madison.
 The project was awarded the 2018 Herman E. Krooss Prize for Best Dissertation in Business History from the Business History Conference.

 I work with university and community partners to bring history into the public realm.
+In 2019, I curated an exhibit at the Historical Museum at Fort Missoula on “Outdoor Gear Stories From the Treasure State.”
 From January – July 2017 I served as the managing editor of Wisconsin 101, a collaborative history project that uses material culture to tell stories about Wisconsin’s past.
 Read a recent post I edited.
 In 2016-2017, I also served on the editorial board of Edge Effects, the digital magazine of environmental humanities of the Center for Culture, History, and Environment in the Nelson Institute for Environmental Studies.
-Currently, I am researching and curating an exhibit at the Historical Museum at Fort Missoula on “Outdoor Gear Stories From the Treasure State.”